dozy-programmer/Dark-Note/FAQ/FAQ.md

         In homepage, click on info icon and click on clip icon next to title.
 The checklist text is now in your clipboard.
 Create a new checklist -> add a checklist item ->  paste the text inside -> click confirm button -> viola.
 You can also access checklist info directly inside checklist by going to toolbar -> drop down -> Info and then follow the steps from above.
     </details>
     <details><summary>Searching inside checklist</summary>
         Searching is best suited for main checklist items, not sublists.
-If item found is a sublist, it will scroll down to the parent of the subchecklist and you need to scroll to find it.
+If item found is a sublist, it will scroll down to the parent of the sublist and you need to scroll to find it.
 The text is marked with a different color so it is easy to find.
     </details>
     <details><summary>Cool features</summary>
-        You can add the following to your checklist: a location after adding a note by going to edit, click on ellipse on the top left, and "Location", redirect to another note from a checklist item (not sublist) by insert an @ and selecting desired note, a image by clicking on edit after adding a checklist (not sublist) and clicking image icon.
-You can also send a checklist to another app by clicking on ellipse on top left and "Send".
+        You can add the following to your checklist: <br>
+        1. a location after adding a note by going to edit, click on ellipse on the top left, and "Location" <br>
+        2. redirect to another note from a checklist item (not sublist) by inserting an @ and selecting desired note <br>
+        3. an image by clicking on edit after adding a checklist (not sublist) and clicking image icon. <br>
+        4. You can also send a checklist to another app by clicking on ellipse on top left and "Send". <br>
     </details>
 </details>